DavidDragan1/_blog/_posts/2025-03-01-Stone-Soup.md

 “And to think,” marvelled the villagers, “how magical that such a soup was made from just a few stones!”

 ---
-I read this in an article featured on [Hacker News](https://news.ycombinator.com/) , and thought I'd rewire it with a touch more flair.
+I read this in an article featured on [Hacker News](https://news.ycombinator.com/) , and thought I'd rewrite it with a touch more flair.
 Anyhow it offers a crafty insight into human psychology and the art of persuasion, and I found it a lesson worth saving for later.